 While it is important to have special collection opportunities for disaster-related HHW as soon as possible to avoid illegal disposal or harm to people and/or the environment, having an event or service too soon after a disaster may result in low participation.
-Sufficient public notification, assessment and monitoring of the disaster, and cleanup process by the City HHW Coordinators is essential.
+Sufficient public notification, assessment and monitoring of the disaster, and cleanup process by the designated City HHW Coordinator(s) is essential.

-3. Public Information/Notification:
+3. Public Information/Notification

 Cities should be prepared to provide the public with information related to the problems associated with HHW along with information about special collection events and services.
 Upon the decision to hold an emergency collection event, it is the City's responsibility to prepare and deliver the necessary public outreach to notify the public of an upcoming event.
-A City's public outreach program should evaluate all forms of media including: newspaper ads, posters, flyers, press releases, banners, door-to-door notices, roadside signs, signs on dumpsters, radio public service announcements, and television public access stations.
-Be aware of communities where multiple language ads will be necessary.
+A City's public outreach program should evaluate all forms of media including: newspaper ads, posters, flyers, press releases, banners, door-to-door notices, roadside signs, signs on dumpsters, radio public service announcements, social media outlets and television public access stations.
+Be aware of communities where multiple language outreach efforts will be necessary.